FTC demands data on small buys by Google, Amazon, Apple, Facebook, Microsoft

 In fiscal 2019, Microsoft made 19 small acquisitions for $1.6 billion, mostly in cash.

 Microsoft has sought to consolidate its position in the business software market, with major acquisitions such as the LinkedIn social network for business professionals and the code repository site GitHub.
-Since buying LinkedIn, which also fielded offers from Salesforce Inc, Microsoft has begun integrating its social network data with Microsoft products such as Outlook email.
+Since buying LinkedIn, which also fielded offers from Salesforce Inc (CRM.N), Microsoft has begun integrating its social network data with Microsoft products such as Outlook email.

 Reporting by Diane Bartz, Katie Paul, Nandita Bose, Paresh Dave and Stephen Nellis, Editing by Franklin Paul, Richard Chang and Dan Grebler